Salted Caramel Buttercream Frosting

 - In a mixing bowl with a paddle attachment, combine butter and salted caramel sauce and beat on medium high heat for about 2 minutes, or until pale and fluffy.
 Scrape the sides and bottom of the bowl with a silicone spatula half way through.

-- Add powdered sugar and continue beating until the frosting is nice and smooth and fluffy, about 2 more minutes.
+- Then add the reamining powdered sugar and start mixing on low speed.
+Gradually increase the speed to medium high and continue beating until the frosting is nice and smooth and fluffy, about 2 more minutes.